marcv12/To_churn_or_not_to_churn/README.md

 Where to start?
 First, we will explore the data, performing what is known as EDA (exploratory data analysis).
 This is the longest part of our report, but we personally believe that this is a crucial part of any machine learning problem, as it helps us to center the problem at stake and we believe that without this step, we would just be throwing ourselves into the lion’s den.
-I am sure we've all been there before, whether for a school or a work project, christmas or summer break:

-In summary, here are the main phases we undertook to design our project:

-Sounds easy right?
-Well, yes and no. Let’s see how we proceeded for each stage:

 Phase 1: EDA: FOR THIS PHASE RUN “EDA.py” file
 We are going to conduct an analysis of each of the following sections shown in the diagram below